Biomass—renewable energy from plants and animals

 How much biomass is used for fuel?

-Biomass fuels provided about 5% of total primary energy use in the United States in 2017.
-Of that 5%, about 47% was from biofuels (mainly ethanol), 44% was from wood and wood-derived biomass, and 10% was from the biomass in municipal waste.
-(Sum of percentages is greater than 100% because of independent rounding) Researchers are trying to develop ways to use more biomass for fuel.
+Biomass fuels provided about 5% of total primary energy use in the United States in 2018.
+Of that 5%, about 46% was from biofuels (mainly ethanol), 44% was from wood and wood-derived biomass, and 10% was from the biomass in municipal waste.
+Researchers are trying to develop ways to use more biomass for fuel.